lauralola/Recipes-for-calm/README.md

 * The navigation bar is present at the top of every page and houses all links to the various other pages.
 * The options to Register or Log in will change to the option to log out once a user has logged in.
-* A search icon is nested in the navbar and once clicked it will open the search box.
 * The navbar is fully responsive, collapsing into a hamburger menu when the screen size becomes smaller.

 ### Footer